iotauth/iotauth/examples/README.md

 For this section, we use `$ROOT` for the root directory of this repository.

-### To run the heterogeneous C-client-to-Node-server example

-See [`examples/heterogeneous/README.md`](heterogeneous/README.md) for a cross-language example where a C client securely communicates with a Node.js server through Auth.

 ### To generate credentials for example Auths and entities, and to create example Auth databases

 1. Change directory to `$ROOT/examples`.